jamesctucker/portfolio_website_demo/README.md

 ## Stretch Goals

 - [ ] Use the GitHub API to get user information to display at the top of the page
-- [ ] Improve styling on the page using Material UI
+- [x] Improve styling on the page using Material UI
 - [ ] Include a form on the admin page for adding new tags
-- [ ] Implement additional features of the GitHub API
+- [ ] Implement additional features of the GitHub API xs